TheEmeraldBee/zel/README.md

-# Jos: A language with the goal of making writing code more fun!
+# Zel: A language with the goal of making writing code more fun!
 This language is my personal "perfect" language, but I would love to hear your feedback.

+## Progress
+This project is currently in **HEAVY** development, meaning that it is being worked on, and is in an unusable state There are constant changes, and nothing is currently compiled, meaning the entire language is interpreted.

+## Milestones
+- [x] Parsing Of Basic Language Features
+- [x] Basic Evaluation
+- [x] Basic Scope
+- [ ] Simple Implementation for Main function, and code in root of file being seperate (const variables **ONLY**)
+- [ ] Code Validation before interpretation
+- [ ] Type Checking
+- [ ] **MUCH** More to come (I will always try to have 3 steps more than what is done)

 ## Example
 ```